sheldonhull/sheldonhull.hugo/content/blog/2016-11-16-parallel-powershell-for-running-sql.md

 tags:
 - powershell
 - sql-server
-title: Parallel Powershell for Running SQL
+title: "Parallel Powershell for Running SQL"
+slug: "Parallel Powershell for Running SQL"
 ---

 This is just a quick look.
 I plan on diving into this in the future more, as I'm still working through some of the changes being made in the main parallel modules I utilize for SQL server.
 In the meantime, if you are looking for a quick way to leverage some parallel query running, take a look at [PSParallel](http://bit.ly/2gcXl7H).
 I've avoided Powershell Jobs/Workflow due to limitations they have and the performance penalty I've seen is associated with them.For my choice, I've explored PSParallel & PoshRSJob.